Verein Deutscher Ingenieure: Membership

 In 2013 the VDI had over 150,000 registered members worldwide, which also included scientists and I.T professionals.
-Members have opportunities to ask for help regarding job prospects and opportunities, receive news about the engineering profession, especially in Germany, as well as other services such as specialized insurance.
+Members have opportunities to ask for help regarding job prospects and opportunities, receive news about the engineering profession, especially in Germany, as well as other services such as specialised insurance.
 Members are also able to attach the suffix VDI upon becoming a member, and is classified as a legitimate name suffix.